 For egg wash

 whisked until frothy

-Stir the flour, sugar, salt and yeast in a bowl, or in the bowl of a stand mixer.
-In a measuring cup, mix butter, eggs, yolk and water.
+Stir 18 oz of flour (4 cups), sugar, salt and yeast in a large bowl, or in the bowl of a stand mixer.
+Leave the 1/2 cup of flour on the side.

 Mix with a spoon or with the paddle attachment of a stand mixer.

 Once the dough is incorporated, start kneading.
 You can do this either by hand or with the dough hook attachment of your mixer.